BEFORE YOUR DEPARTURE

 7. Assessment test

 It is not obligatory to answer all the questions.
 If you don’t know the answer, leave it and move on to the next question.
-It’s really not daunting so please don’t worry.We recommend that you do this three to four weeks before your course start date.
-Don’t forget (or we’ll be ringing you up and chasing you to do it)!
-If you did not send your test before your arrival, you will have no books to follow French courses
+It’s really not daunting so please don’t worry.We recommend that you do it three to four weeks before your course start date.
+Don’t forget, it's very important for us so we can place you in the correct classroom.
+If you did not send your test results before your arrival, we won't be able to provide you with the necessary French course books.

-Cancellation information are indicated on "Terms and Conditions"
+Cancellation information is indicated in the "Terms and Conditions" section on our website.

 9. GOING OUTPERMISSION - LIABILITY - MEDICAL RELEASE

-After the booking you will receive a confirmation by email with a personnal link to complete the online test, fill out the Under 18s form and send us your flight details
+After the booking, you will receive a confirmation by email with a personal link to complete the online test, fill out the Under 18s form and send us your flight details as soon as possible.

 YOUR JOURNEY TO BIARRITZ